 Various people may petition the courts to act as conservators in California.
 This includes:

 Additionally, the proposed conservatee may, themselves, propose a conservatorship over their finances and daily lives.
-When applying for a conservatorship, it needs to be determined whether the conservatorship will be over the person or the person’s entire estate.
+When applying for a conservatorship, it needs to be determined whether the conservatorship will be of person or of person’s estate.
 A conservatorship can be over both.

-If you have a family member who has not established an estate plan for themselves and is not able to manage their own finances (due to disability or age), then it is advisable to seek assistance from a family care needs attorney.
+If you have a family member who has not established an estate plan for themselves and is not able to manage their own finances (due to disability or age), then it is advisable to seek assistance from a conservatorship attorney.

 When it becomes apparent that a loved one is beginning to lose, or has already lost, the ability to care for themselves, other parties could take advantage of them.
 An attorney will help handle this matter in a compassionate way and in the best interests of the proposed conservatee.